delight-im/PHP-Auth/README.md

 $url = 'https://www.example.com/verify_email?selector=' . \urlencode($selector) . '&token=' . \urlencode($token);
 ```

-If you don't want to perform email verification, just omit the last parameter to `Auth#register`.
+If you don’t want to perform email verification, just omit the last parameter to `Auth#register`.
 The new user will be active immediately, then.

 ### Login (sign in)